You're Stronger than the Envy of Others

 Pride and selfishness are two traits that are intimately linked to envy.
 Pride makes an individual not accept others being valued as equal or higher than them.

-These individuals consider them equal or less than and also aren’t willing to accept their accomplishments.
-In fact, comparisons with other people are very common when we’re dealing with envy.
+These individuals consider them equal or less than others and also aren’t willing to accept their accomplishments.
+Comparisons with other people are very common when we’re dealing with envy.
 These comparisons are a source of self-evaluation and self-affirmation.

 Selfishness implies an exaggerated craving to possess everything for yourself.
 It’s an attitude of self-absorption, ignoring everyone else’s interests.